 Make it easy for the recipient to respond (without asking follow-up questions)

-What's worse than a 10-message email thread that buries each message deeper and deeper with every reply?
-Not much except, well, maybe an 11-message email thread.
+What's worse than a 10-message email thread that buries each message deeper and deeper with each reply?
+Not much except, maybe an 11-message email thread.

 Avoid long email threads by providing enough information in your emails to satisfy the topic, so recipients don't have any follow-up questions.
 When necessary, end your emails with calls to action so the recipient knows what you're expecting for a response.
 This keeps email threads short and tidy.